 You may be able to manipulate your body weight by understanding these processes and your overall metabolism.
 Both the anabolic and catabolic process lead to fat loss over time.
 With regard to your weight on the bathroom scale as a benchmark, however, things can get a bit tricky.

 - If you do a lot of anabolic workouts, you’ll tend to shed fat and maintain or even gain muscle.
-Muscle weighs more than fat, so your body weight and body mass index may stay higher despite a leaner physique.
+Muscle is more dense than fat, so your body weight and body mass index may stay higher despite a leaner physique.

 - Catabolic workouts, on the other hand, may help you shed pounds by working off both fat and muscle.
 You’ll weigh less, but you’ll also have far less critical muscle mass.